-KingWritingExerciseforRIN
+KingActivity2

 Writing Exercise for Research Interests Narrative

 First, choose TWO of the following influences on your academic or professional interests.
 Write at least a page about each, exploring the connections or contradictions between them.

 Formal education.
 Describe the schools you attended before college.
 Which parts of school did you enjoy most and least?
 What subjects came most easily to you?
 What did you struggle with?
 Describe a memorable teacher or course.
 When did you become interested in your current major?
 If part of your education took place outside the United States, how did the differences in education systems affect your interests and academic decisions?